owcer/code-api/README.md

  * Returns the current value of a client option
  *
  * @param {PlayerId} playerId
- * @param {PassedOption} option
+ * @param {PassedOption} option - The name of the option.
+E.g "RightInfoText" and "speedMultiplier"
  * @returns {ClientOptions[PassedOption]}
  */
 getClientOption(playerId, option)

 /**
- * Modify client options at runtime
+ * Modify multiple client options at once
  *
  * @param {PlayerId} playerId
  * @param {Partial<ClientOptions>} optionsObj - An object which contains key value pairs of new settings.
-E.g {canChange: true, speedMultiplier: false}
+E.g {canChange: true, speedMultiplier: 3}
  * @returns {void}
  */
 setClientOptions(playerId, optionsObj)

 /**
- * Sets a client option to its default value.
+ * Resets a client option to its default value.
 This will be the value stored in your game's defaultClientOptions, otherwise Bloxd's default.
  *
  * @param {PlayerId} playerId
  * @param {ClientOption} option